xaix1999/bitburner/README.md

 less8.js - 7.10 GB - Rewrite of previous hack script to use less than 8 GB for fresh new runs.
 It will pickup player owned servers as long as the name is similiar to the pserv.js format, or more exactly, starts with "s-" or "hacknet-node-".
 Added more restrictions to the script to allow it to be less blunt, raised ram usage from 6.00 GB to 7.10 GB.

-pserv.js - 7.35 GB - Rewritten to reduce GB.
+pserv.js - 7.40 GB - Rewritten to reduce GB.
+Updated for BitNodes with reduced max ram amounts.

 share.js - 7.35 GB - Script used to share() hosts with faction during hacking contracts (faction rep building).